Stereo receivers buying guide

 You certainly can use your stereo receiver to enhance dialogue and sound effects from TV and movies.
 If you want a more immersive experience, check out our buying guide for home theater receivers, which offer up to 13 channels for adding surround sound speakers.

 Need help choosing home stereo gear?
-You can call us at 1-888-955-6000, or contact us by email or chat.
+Contact us today.
 Our friendly, knowledgeable advisors can help you zero in on the perfect stereo receiver, compatible speakers, and other components.
 For some tips on how to put together an affordable hi-fi system, read our budget audiophile playbook.